-- Full payment is due 10 days before the first day of class. - Room and Board is billed as one lump sum for May term.
+- Full payment is due before the first day of the term. - Room and Board is billed as one lump sum for May term.
 There is no separation of room & board.
 There are no week-by-week charges.

 Refund Policy

 The refund policy for Summer (traditional undergraduate) courses can be found at www.geneva.due/academics/registrar/summeratgeneva.